Gap year opportunity

 If you are thinking 'what next?', trying to discern what God is saying to you and wanting the opportunity to make a difference, this could be for you

-We are offering a gap year experience for 36 weeks, from November 2021 until July 2022, with the opportunity to develop new and existing skills, be part of creative forms of Christian worship and community and the chance to work with young adults - helping them to develop in their skills, confidence and grow in community.
+We are offering a gap year experience with the opportunity to develop new and existing skills, be part of creative forms of Christian worship and community and the chance to work with young adults - helping them to develop in their skills, confidence and grow in community.

 About Strawberry Field